willbrazil/SubTexting/README.md

 Sublime Text 3 plugin which allows users to send and receive text messages.

+## How does it work?

+SubTexting connects to your Android device and uses the device to dispatch messages.

+### Send Message
+...

+### Receive Message
+...

 ## Still working on readme.

 ## Sending Msg